CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 ### Secure Switch Hardware

 Securing the switch hardware is vital because an attacker with physical access to the hardware can eventually have access to the entire device, allowing them to change configurations, capture all the traffic moving through the switch, and even steal the switch itself.
-If there is a security breach in the hardware, the entire system is compromised.
+If there is a security breach in the hardware, the entire system becomes compromised.
 Securing the router from various attacks or misconfigurations is very important.

 ### Prevent Denial of Service

 Denial of Service (DOS) attacks aim to disrupt normal use of a service or device.
-To create a DOS attack, an attacker sends a very large number of redundant and unnecessary requests to a target system to overwhelm it and block intended users from accessing the service or application being served by the target system.
+To create a DOS attack, an attacker sends a very large number of redundant and unnecessary requests to a target system to overwhelm it and block intended users from accessing the service or hinder the target system from serving an application.
 DOS attacks commonly target routers and firewalls.
 Cumulus Linux comes with a built-in check system for these types of attacks.
 When enabled, the switch can intelligently analyze packets coming into the system and drop packets that match specific criteria.

 To enable automatic checks on your switch, open the `/etc/cumulus/datapath/traffic.conf` file in a text editor and change the value of the `dos_enable` setting to _true_: